Algebraic intersections on Bouw-M\"oller surfaces, and more general convex polygons: KVol and convex polygons with obtuse angles

 To study the intersections, we distinguish three types of sequences of consecutive adjacent segments: \begin{itemize} \item \textbf{(Isolated adjacent segments)} An adjacent segment which is preceded and followed by non-adjacent segments will be called an \emph{isolated} adjacent segment.

-\item \textbf{(Sequence of consecutive adjacent segments contained inside a short cylinder)} A sequence of consecutive adjacent segments containing at least two segments, and such that for each segment $\alpha_{i}$ of the sequence, $\alpha_{i+2}$ is either non-adjacent or have the same type as $\alpha_i$.
-Formally, we are in this case if there exist two sides of the polygons $e$ and $e'$ such that the first segment of the sequence has type $e \to e'$, then the second segment has type $e' \to e$, and so on.
+\item \textbf{(Sequence of consecutive adjacent segments contained inside a short cylinder)} A sequence of consecutive adjacent segments containing at least two segments, and such that for each segment $\alpha_{i}$ of the sequence, $\alpha_{i+2}$ is either non-adjacent or has the same type as $\alpha_i$.
+Formally, we are in this case if there exist two sides $e$ and $e'$ of $P(0)$ (or $P(m-1)$) such that the segments of the sequence, which are alternatively contained in $P(0)$ and $P(1)$ (or $P(m-2)$ and $P(m-1)$), have type alternating\footnote{Note that if $e$ and $e'$ are two sides of $P(0)$ (resp. $P(m-1)$) the notion of segment of type $e \to e'$ also makes sense in $P(1)$ (resp. $ P(m-2)$).} between $e \to e'$ and $e' \to e$.
 A sequence of adjacent segments inside a short cylinder is represented in the left of Figure \ref{fig:short_cylinder}.
 Following the terminology of \cite{BLM22}, we say that the starting side $e$ of the sequence is the sandwiching side of the sequence of adjacent segments while the side $e'$ is the sandwiched side.
 By Lemma \ref{lem:maximal_even}, a sequence of consecutive adjacent segments contained inside a short cylinder must contain an even number of segments.
 Further, if we decompose the segment by pairs, each pair $\alpha_{i} \cup \alpha_{i+1}$ goes from $e$ to $e$, and the direction of $\alpha$ must lie in the sector defined by the direction of $e'$ and the direction of the diagonal of the cylinder.